Oil prices up after Saudi pledge on cuts eases some glut fears

 U.S. crude inventories likely rose by about 4.3 million barrels in the week to May 8, a preliminary Reuters poll showed, before reports from the American Petroleum Institute industry group on Tuesday and the U.S. Energy Information Administration on Wednesday.

-Source: Reuters (Additional reporting by Sonali Paul and Seng Li Peng; Editing by Kenneth Maxwell and Edmund Blair)
+Source: Reuters (Additional reporting by Sonali Paul and Seng Li Peng; Editing by Edmund Blair and Louise Heavens)